Lightroom preset settings are a popular and simple way to post-process your photos. You can use them on individual images or during batch editing.

-Using Lightroom develop presets saves you time.
+Using Lightroom Develop presets saves you time.
 You can make the same series of edits instantly on more than one image.
 Once a preset is applied, you can export the image or make further edits.

-How To Create Presets In Lightroom
+How To Create Lightroom Develop Presets

-Creating your own presets is straight forward.
+Creating your own presets is straightforward.
 It’s even easier when you have a particular series of edits you make to your photos.

 Choose a photo—preferably a RAW file.
 Open it in the Develop Module in Lightroom.
-Using the editing panel on the right-hand side make the edits you want until you’re satisfied with your photograph.
+Using the editing panel on the right-hand side, make the edits you want until you are satisfied with your photograph.

-To save the preset you can:
+To save the preset, you can:

-- Go to Develop in the top menu and choose New Preset …
+- Go to Develop in the top menu and choose New Preset

 - Hold down Ctrl/Cmd+Shift+N on your keyboard.